kakaroto/R20Converter/README.md

 `pip3 install requests pillow python-slugify eel`

+In order to run the Graphics User Interface, you will also need to have python-tk installed.
+That one can be installed from your distribution's package manager using `sudo apt install python3-tk` or `sudo dnf install python3-tkinter`.
+Installing Google Chrome's browser is also recommended.

 If no arguments are provided and the appropriate dependencies are installed, the program will launch in GUI mode.